-10.4 What are the maximum penalties for breaches of applicable cookie restrictions?
+11.4 What are the maximum penalties for breaches of applicable cookie restrictions?

-Although there is not any express infringement regulated in the Law in connection with the use of cookies, their use in contravention to the Guidelines mentioned above would translate to an illicit collecting of PI, which would be sanctioned with a fine of up to US\$1,500,000, and if the infringement persists, an additional fine of up to US\$1,500,000 may be imposed.
+Although there is not any express infringement regulated in the Law in connection with the use of cookies, their use in contravention of the Guidelines mentioned above would translate to an illicit collecting of PI, which would be sanctioned with a fine of up to US\$1.5 million, and if the infringement persists, an additional fine of up to US\$1.5 million may be imposed.

-11 Restrictions on International Data Transfers
+12 Restrictions on International Data Transfers

-11.1 Please describe any restrictions on the transfer of personal data to other jurisdictions.
+12.1 Please describe any restrictions on the transfer of personal data to other jurisdictions.

-If the Controller is willing to transfer any PI to any third parties, either domestic or foreign, it needs to obtain the informed consent of data subjects for the said data transfer, in advance, through the corresponding Privacy Notice.
+If the Controller wishes to transfer any PI to any third parties, either domestic or foreign, it needs to obtain the informed consent of data subjects for the said data transfer, in advance, through the corresponding Privacy Notice.
 There are some cases where third parties do not require the consent of the data subject for the transfer of PI.
 According to Article 37 of the Law, consent will not be necessary only in the following cases: